England women's national football team: Media coverage and promotion

 The 2019 media campaign in announcing the World Cup squad was part of a broad marketing ambition to make the players into more recognisable stars to promote the team, the competition, and women's football.
 Using celebrities with connections to the players to make social media facing announcements, the marketing agency received praise for the campaign, which successfully increased social media engagement.

 A documentary film, The Lionesses: How Football Came Home, was produced about the 2022 Euro win and released later that year.
 It has been reported that the team's campaign at the 2023 World Cup will also be given a documentary.

 England matches at selected international tournaments are currently broadcast by ITV Sport (excluding Euro and World Cup finals) and BBC (major finals).
 Previously, the Euro and World Cup finals were broadcast by Channel 4 (Euro 2017 only) and Eurosport.

 Results and fixtures

-This list includes match results from the past 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.

 All times are listed in GMT except where noted.